 Before you start, I assume that you have installed Python with

 pip on your Windows correctly.
-You need to download following packages:
+You need to download the following packages:

 - Microsoft Visual C++ Compiler for Python 2.7